Aston Martin DB5

 The Aston Martin DB5 is a British grand tourer (GT) produced by Aston Martin and designed by Italian coachbuilder Carrozzeria Touring Superleggera.
 Originally produced from 1963 to 1965, the DB5 was an evolution of the final series of DB4.
 The "DB" designation is from the initials of David Brown who built up the company from 1947 onwards.

-Although not the first in the DB series, the DB5 is best-known for its role in the James Bond film series: one of the most iconic "Bond cars," it was first driven by the fictional spy in the film Goldfinger (1964).
+The DB5 is best-known for its role in the James Bond films.
+It was first driven by the fictional spy in the film Goldfinger (1964).
 In 2013, the car featured on a "British Auto Legends" postage stamp issued by the Royal Mail.

 Design

-The principal differences between the DB4 Series V and the DB5 are the all-aluminium engine, enlarged from 3.7 litres to 4.0 litres; a new ZF five-speed transmission which was more robust than the earlier David Brown unit (except for some of the very first DB5s); and three SU carburettors.
+The principal differences between the DB4 Series V and the DB5 are the all-aluminium engine, enlarged from 3.7 litres to 4.0 litres; a new ZF five-speed transmission which was more robust than the earlier David Brown unit (except for some of the first DB5s); and three SU carburettors.
 This engine, producing 282 bhp, which propelled the car to 145 mph, was available in the Vantage (high powered) version of the DB4 from March 1962.
 It became the standard Aston Martin power unit with the launch in September 1963 of the DB5.

 Standard equipment on the DB5 included reclining seats, wool pile carpets, electric windows, twin fuel tanks, chrome wire wheels, oil cooler, magnesium-alloy body built to Superleggera patent technique, full leather trim in the cabin and a fire extinguisher.
 All models had two doors and 2+2 seating configuration.
 The boot lids differed slightly between the DB4 mark 5 and the DB5.

 Like the DB4, the DB5 had a live rear axle.
-At the beginning, the original four-speed manual gearbox (with optional overdrive) was standard fitment, but it was soon dropped in favour of the ZF five-speed box.
+At the beginning, the original four-speed manual gearbox (with optional overdrive) was standard fitment, but it was dropped in favour of the ZF five-speed box.
 A three-speed Borg-Warner DG automatic transmission was also available.
 The automatic option was changed to the Borg-Warner Model 8 shortly before the DB6 replaced the DB5.